 - When the rear end is welded, all differential action is eliminated, so both tires turn at the same rate.
 Steering, especially on dry pavement becomes difficult, unpredictable, and dangerous because the vehicle will want to go in a straight line.

 - In a turn, one wheel will end up slipping, which puts all the axle components under considerable stress, which can lead to broken axles or other components, not to mention tire wear.

-Now if you are building an drag race car, off-road vehicle or mud-bogger, welding the rear end may make sense, but not on a vehicle that will be driven on the streets.
+Now if you are building a drag race car, off-road vehicle, or mud-bogger, welding the rear end may make sense, but not on a vehicle that will be driven on the streets.